SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/secret-handling/README.md

 ### Deploy the Function using Kyma CLI

-> **NOTE** If you prefer to deploy the scenario using kubectl CLI simply use the attached `s3uploader-resources.yaml` with the `kubectl apply` command and skip to the testing part.
+> **NOTE:** If you prefer to deploy the scenario using kubectl CLI, use the attached `s3uploader-resources.yaml` with the `kubectl apply` command and skip to the testing part.

 Run the following command to deploy the Function: